provenance-io/provenance/x/exchange/spec/03_messages.md

 +++ https://github.com/provenance-io/provenance/blob/v1.17.0/proto/provenance/exchange/v1/tx.proto#L239-L240

-### MarketUpdateEnabled
+### MarketUpdateAcceptingOrders

-A market can enable or disable order creation using the `MarketUpdateEnabled` endpoint.
+A market can enable or disable order creation using the `MarketUpdateAcceptingOrders` endpoint.
 The `admin` must have the `PERMISSION_UPDATE` permission in the market (or be the `authority`).

 With `accepting_orders` = `false`, no one can create any new orders in the market, but existing orders can still be settled or cancelled.